Artsong and Gender in Dialogue

 Framing Ophelia: Gender, Madness, and Musical Agency in Strauss’s Ophelia Lieder

-Moderator: Lisa Williamson (Ithaca, USA)
+Chair: Lisa Williamson (Ithaca, USA)

 December 8, 2025